Swinney expresses ‘horror’ at Manchester synagogue attack

 Two people have died as a result of the attack, police say.

-Scotland’s First Minister has expressed his “horror” at the attack on a synagogue in Manchester as he sent his condolences to those impacted.
+Scotland’s First Minister has expressed his “horror” at the attack on a synagogue in Manchester as he sent his condolences to those affected.

-Police say two people died after initial reports of four injuries when police were called to the Heaton Park Hebrew Congregation Synagogue at around 9.30am on Thursday.
+Police say two people died after initial reports of four injuries in the incident at the Heaton Park Hebrew Congregation Synagogue at around 9.30am on Thursday.

-The suspect was shot by police and Greater Manchester Police say “is also believed to be deceased”.
+The suspect was shot by police and Greater Manchester Police say they are “also believed to be deceased”.

 Speaking during First Minister’s Questions in the hours after the attack, John Swinney said: “Can I express my horror at the attack on a synagogue in Manchester this morning.